algosup/2024-2025-project-3-quickest-path-team-4/functionalSpecifications/functionalSpecifications.md

 Additionally, the different connections are bidirectional, meaning if a connection exists from A to B, the same applies to B to A.

+You can find the file in a .zip format in the README file. <!-- Don't forget to add it in the README -->

 ## 2 Product Goal

 ### 2.1.
 Project Scope